gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 -   hard

 #### (optional) hack

 These are modifiers that affect the circumstances of a fight.

 -   data_corruption
-    -   Provides a 6.25% chance to kill the enemy during the beginning of the player's turn .
+    -   Provides a chance to kill the enemy during the beginning of the player's turn.
 -   algorithmic_steps
-    -   Provides a 10% chance on making the enemy miss on its next attack.
+    -   Provides a chance on making the enemy miss on its next attack.
 -   hack_n_slash
-    -   1.25 flat damage multiplier for each player attack.
+    -   Provides a flat damage multiplier for each player attack.

 :::note
 Modifiers require one hacking point in order to be used in a fight.
 They are also currently being tuned and are subject to change.